 Create a Virtual Windows Router

-How-to: Creating a virtual router involves routing internet traffic through a desktop or laptop computer.
-You can do this either by using an Ethernet cord, or by turning your device into an internet hotspot.
+How-to: Creating a virtual router allows you to route your PlayStation’s internet traffic through your computer.
+You can connect either with an Ethernet cable or by turning your computer into a Wi-Fi hotspot.

 Here are the instructions if you’re on a Windows computer: